amwebexpert/ws-poker-planning/README.md

 - your own enterprise internal servers where all your VPN connected users can see the running server
 - cloud solutions providers like `AWS`, `GCP`, `Azure`...

-As a proof of concept the app has been deployed at the following location: `ws-poker-planning.herokuapp.com`.
-However starting November 28, 2022, free Heroku Dynos plans will no longer be available, so this deployment server will be shut down permanently.
-We strongly suggest to deploy it on your own internal server because:
+The production app has been deployed at the following location(s):
+- `butter-sneaky-waitress.glitch.me` (project deployed on [glitch.com](glitch.com))
+- `amwebexpert.linkpc.net` (work in progress as of 2024-05-26)

+You can also deploy it on your internal server because:
 - all your poker planning sessions are going to be private (only visible through your VPN for instance)
-- you can still take advantages of the full poker planning client app (see below) since the hostname and port are just a configuration
+- you can still take advantage of the full poker planning client app (see below) since the hostname and port are just a configuration

 ## Full poker planning client app